NetX-lab/Offchain-routing-traces-and-code/README.md

 # Traces and code for offchain routing

-The repo contains the topology and transaction traces of some offchain networks we collect.
+This repo contains topology and transaction traces of some offchain networks we collect.
 They are used to evaluate [Flash](https://arxiv.org/abs/1902.05260), a dynamic routing solution we develop for offchain networks.
 Flash is accepted to ACM CoNEXT 2019.

-The repo also contains our code for both simulation and testbed implementation of Flash, as well as a set of state-of-the-art routing algorithms.
+This repo also contains our code for both simulation and testbed implementation of Flash, as well as a set of state-of-the-art offchain routing algorithms.

-We hope they would be useful for people who work on offchain networks.
+We hope this information would be useful for people who work on offchain networks.

 ## About the traces

 The traces are in [sim/traces](sim/traces).
-It has two parts for both networks:
+It has two parts for two offchain networks:

 ### Topology
 * Ripple Network (1,870 nodes and 17,416 edges)